Ruwen-Yi/Curriculum-Mapping-Tool/project/Readme.md

+1. cd project/
-1. npm install
+2. npm install
-2. node app.js
+3. node app.js
-3. open your browser and click the "learn more" in each card
+4. open your browser and click the "learn more" in each card